1. DEBT RELIEF

 Is a debt relief program a good idea?

 Debt relief programs can work amazingly well.
-They have already helped millions of Americans escape from unmanageable debt (read some success stories) by cutting the amount they owe.
+They have already helped millions of Americans get rid of unmanageable debt (read some success stories) by reducing the amount they owe.

 Indeed, some folks may have better choices for reining in their debts and finding peace of mind.
 Weigh up the pros and cons of each of your options before deciding on a specific strategy.